KennyWGH/efficient_online_segmentation/README.md

 This project is also light-weight in dependencies, only **PCL & OpenCV** are required, you can easily install these two by `apt-get install`.
 Note that PCL is essential while OpenCV is only for visualization of range image.
 A developer should take no trouble to remove OpenCV dependency with just a little bit modification on original codes.

 ## 5. Compile & Run
-Once you have solved the dependencies problem, just execute `catkin_make` and `roslaunch advanced_segmentation advanced_segmentation.launch`.
+Once you have solved the dependencies problem, just execute `catkin_make` and `roslaunch efficient_online_segmentation efficient_online_segmentation.launch`.
 See the *.launch* file for detail.

 By default, **VLP-16 LiDAR scanner** or any other 16-rings LiDAR are supported.
-If you want to see how **32/64/128 LiDAR scanners** work, just modify LiDAR related parameters in `sgmtt_utility.h/AdvancedSegmentationParams`.
+If you want to see how **32/64/128 LiDAR scanners** work, just modify LiDAR related parameters in `sgmtt_utility.h/SegmentationParams`.

 ## 6. Others
 ...